 Through dance, storytelling and rituals this body invites

-other bodies into a collective entanglement with the world.
+other bodies into a collective entanglement with the other-than-human.

 This body cultivates a relationship of soulful reciprocity